mgisrael393823/wszllp/README/README.md

 - [UI Component Task Tracker](../docs/UI_COMPONENT_TASK_TRACKER.md) - Tracks status, priority, and implementation phases of all UI components
 - [E-Filing Integration Guide](../docs/api/e-filing/API-INTEGRATION-GUIDE.md) - Details on integrating with the Illinois e-filing system
 - [E-Filing Implementation Strategy](../docs/api/e-filing/IMPLEMENTATION-STRATEGY.md) - Technical implementation plan for e-filing integration

+### E-Filing UI

+The E-Filing page includes optional Phase A features such as payment account selection and party information capture.
+These features are gated behind the `ENHANCED_EFILING_PHASE_A` flag which is automatically enabled in staging environments.